Using liteAPI webhooks

 Use webhooks when you need to:

-- React immediately to booking lifecycle changes
+- React immediately to hotel or flight booking lifecycle changes

 - Keep external systems in sync without polling